Loch Ness Monster: Robert Rines studies (1972, 1975, 2001, 2008)

 In 1972, a group of researchers from the Academy of Applied Science led by Robert H. Rines conducted a search for the monster involving sonar examination of the loch depths for unusual activity.
 Rines took precautions to avoid murky water with floating wood and peat.
 A submersible camera with a floodlight was deployed to record images below the surface.
 If Rines detected anything on the sonar, he turned the light on and took pictures.

 On 8 August, Rines' Raytheon DE-725C sonar unit, operating at a frequency of 200 kHz and anchored at a depth of 11 m, identified a moving target (or targets) estimated by echo strength at 6 to 9 m in length.
-Specialists from Raytheon, Simrad (now Kongsberg Maritime), Hydroacoustics, Marty Klein of MIT and Klein Associates (a side-scan sonar producer) and Ira Dyer of MIT's Department of Ocean Engineering were on hand to examine the data.
+Specialists from Raytheon, Simrad (now Kongsberg Maritime), Hydroacoustics, Marty Klein of the Massachusetts Institute of Technology (MIT) and Klein Associates (a side-scan sonar producer) and Ira Dyer of MIT's Department of Ocean Engineering were on hand to examine the data.
 P. Skitzki of Raytheon suggested that the data indicated a 3 m protuberance projecting from one of the echoes.
 According to author Roy Mackal, the shape was a "highly flexible laterally flattened tail" or the misinterpreted return from two animals swimming together.

 Concurrent with the sonar readings, the floodlit camera obtained a pair of underwater photographs.
 Both depicted what appeared to be a rhomboid flipper, although sceptics have dismissed the images as depicting the bottom of the loch, air bubbles, a rock, or a fish fin.
 The apparent flipper was photographed in different positions, indicating movement.
 The first flipper photo is better-known than the second, and both were enhanced and retouched from the original negatives.
 According to team member Charles Wyckoff, the photos were retouched to superimpose the flipper; the original enhancement showed a considerably less-distinct object.
 No one is sure how the originals were altered.
 During a meeting with Tony Harmsworth and Adrian Shine at the Loch Ness Centre & Exhibition, Rines admitted that the flipper photo may have been retouched by a magazine editor.